msadikyildiz/snp_melt/README.md

 - The program discards reads with indels or structural variants.
 - Reads with soft clips are excluded from analysis.
 - The program assumes a sorted and indexed BAM file.

-## Contributing

-Contributions to improve SNP Melt are welcome.
-Please feel free to submit pull requests or open issues to discuss potential enhancements.

-## License

-[Include your chosen license here]

-## Citation

-If you use SNP Melt in your research, please cite here.